gfxdisp/FovVideoVDP/README.md

 * Matlab version currently has reacher interface and can be supplied with images or video in any format.
 * Both versions give more or less the same processing time when run on a GPU.
 * PyTorch version loads the entire video into a GPU memory and therefore, cannot process very large sequences and may require more memory.
 Matlab version loads a frame at the time and requires less GPU memory.

-## License

-This code is distributed under a CC-BY-NC license.
-Full license text coming *soon*.